battlex2010/VITacademics-for-WindowsPhone/Readme.md

 =============================

 Re-Written app for Windows Phone 8

+Version 2.4.1 - Changelog (10 Dec 2013)
+- Implemented UI (Table) for displaying today's time table
+- Implemented MVVM for the Time Table listview as well
+- Colours implementation for all stuff on Time Table listview
+- Fixed TimeTable class which sometimes repeated slots twice
+- Corrected all the start and end time for all slots
+- Added sorting to Time Table class according to the from time of slot

+Version 2.4 - Changelog (29 Nov 2013)
+- Implemented TimeTable Class
+- Basic Time Table Parsing
+- Displays Time Table of Tuesday for testing

 Version 2.3 - Changelog (17 Nov 2013)
 - Release Version
 - Submitted to Store